Letter from the President

 A: Yes, you may add unsecured debt at any time.
 Please contact our ofﬁce for details.

-A: You may receive calls from your creditors until they have received your first ARP payment.
+A: You may receive calls from your creditors until they have received your first DMP payment.
 We encourage you to take these calls and notify our office of any important information.

-A: You have access to view your account anytime online via our website.
+A: You have access to view your account anytime online via your extranet account.
 We ask you to view your creditor statements every month and notify us of any issues or concerns.
 Statements are not mailed unless required.